Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

-Standalone mode, which IDS engine you'd prefer (Snort or Suricata), how many CPU cores you want to assign to Snort/Suricata and Bro IDS, which Snort/Suricata rule set you want to use, your username/passwords and whether you want to install ELSA.
+Standalone mode, which IDS engine you'd prefer (Snort or Suricata), how many CPU cores you want to assign to Snort/Suricata and Bro IDS, which Snort/Suricata rule set you want to use, your username/passwords and whether you want to configure the Elastic Stack.
 When you're done, click "Yes, proceed with the changes!" and Security Onion Setup will do the following:

 -  Set the OS timezone to UTC;